 Although there were a fair few other RCCGB members waiting to ride G-Force on my first go, this quickly became surprisingly quiet for an ERS thereafter.
 On some of my later goes, there were very few members on the train.
 Thankfully one ride operator told me that, as of 2017, the minimum number of riders required for the train to run in previous years no longer applies.
 For that reason there was no need to have members of staff on the train to "top up" the number of riders to the minimum quota of previous years.
 Altogether I clocked up five goes as follows:

 First go: Front row with Doug

 Troublesome Trucks Runaway CoasterI spent the rest of the ERS on Troublesome Trucks Runaway Coaster in Thomas Land, and had time for three goes as follows:

 Final Send-OffWhen the ERS ended members met again near the Carousel for the final send-off.
-Once everyone was present members formed a circle for a variation Hokey Cokey.
-However instead of singing "You do the hokey cokey" we were asked to sing "You shout coaster crazy".
-This was the first time I've known the words changed in this way at Loopathon.
+Once everyone was present members formed a circle for a variation of Hokey Cokey.
+Instead of singing "You do the hokey cokey" we were asked to sing "You shout coaster crazy".
 We did three verses: 1) left arm in / out, 2) right arm in / out, and 3) whole self in / out.
 Is there any reason why the Club doesn't do the whole song (left arm, right arm, left leg, right leg, whole self).
 At the end first timers were called into the centre to form a small circle facing outwards for the group hug.
-This officially marked the end of the 2016 coaster season; at least as far as RCCGB trips are concerned.
-Nev also mentioned some members whose birthday was close to Loopathon (before or after) including mine.
+This officially marked the end of the 2017 coaster season; at least as far as RCCGB trips are concerned.

 Finally everyone headed out of Drayton Manor Park.
 Back at the car park members said their last goodbyes before heading home.